Grand Tour '19 - Where East meets West

 After a pleasant breakfast and sketch in the village centre, this is the day for some hiking around some of the many routes within Cappadocia.

 First a walk through the ‘Love Valley’ - so called due to the phallic nature of the rock structures!
-The scenery is so dramatic and over the whole day, I only passed 2 other hikers - although there are occasional rustic cafes to provide breaks en-route.
+The scenery is so dramatic and over the whole day, I only past 2 other hikers - although there are occasional rustic cafes to provide breaks en-route.

 I sat in the heat to sketch some of the rock formations before continuing to the picturesque town of Uçhisar set high up in the landscape and topped by a historic castle set into the rock itself.